Comparing D365FO development VMs performance(VS2017)

 Local VMs may not be the most convenient options, but if you write a lot of X++ code(with change/test/fix cycles), they are worth considering.

-To increase responce time even more enable Preload feature https://abhimantiwari.github.io/blog/Application-Initialization/ (thanks Huber Gomez Hernandez for this advice)
+To increase response time even more, enable Preload feature https://abhimantiwari.github.io/blog/Application-Initialization/ (thanks Huber Gomez Hernandez for this advice)

 Conclusion